daronphang/programming-resources/dev-ops/CI-CD/jenkins/jenkinsfile/syntax.md

 ### when

 The when directive allows the Pipeline to determine whether the stage should be executed depending on the given condition, and must contain at least one condition.

+### script

+script takes a block of Scripted Pipeline and executes in the Declarative Pipeline.
+For most cases, this step should be unnecessary, but it can provide a useful "escape hatch".
+Instead, script blocks of non-trivial size/complexity should be moved to **Shared Libraries**.